ushik/COSC2429tutorials/README.md

 # COSC2429tutorials
-This is just test of commiting on GitHub.
+This is test of commiting on GitHub.